Christian Boarding Schools for Boys in Connecticut

 School is in session year-round, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a high school diploma, and many go on to two-year and four-year colleges.

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we provide vocational training in a number of topics, including carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.
+In addition to all aspects of boating and seamanship, we provide vocational training in a number of topics, including carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.

 We also know boys should be competent in basic life skills.
 Graduates of Safe Harbor are taught to balance a checkbook and handle checking and savings accounts responsibly, find a job using appropriate resume and interview skills, understand basic nutrition, and handle grocery shopping and cooking, to name just a few of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.